MartinKulev/QuadraticEquationSolver/README.md

-# Quadratic-equation-solver
+# Quadratic Equation Solver
-A program that can solve any quadratic equation.
+This program is designed to solve any quadratic equation.

-# How to use the program?
+# How to Use the Program
-You type in a quadratic equation and the program solves it for you.
-No need to order the quadratic equation when typing it in - the program does it for you.
-The program returns x1 and x2, x or "no real roots" message, depending on the value of the discriminant.
+Simply input a quadratic equation, and the program will solve it for you.
+There's no need to worry about ordering the quadratic equation when typing it in, as the program will handle it automatically.
+The program will return the values of x1 and x2, or a message stating "no real roots" based on the discriminant's value.